michielgrotenhuis/docs/docs/account/delete-pause-store.md

 4. **Downgrade to Free Plan**: Switch to the Free plan before requesting deletion
 5. **Cancel Third-Party Services**: Cancel any integrated third-party services connected to your store

-By understanding these options and following best practices, you can make an informed decision about whether to pause or delete your eCommerce store.
+By understanding these options and following best practices, you can make an informed decision about whether to pause or delete your online store.